The Keller Center is grateful to the following supporters who help to realize the long-term vision of the center:

 Lawrence A. Spera and Mieko Willoughby to establish the Willoughby-Spera Fund for Social Impact, to provide support for entrepreneurial student projects with social impact.

-Erich Sternberg '90, to establish the Sternberg Family Fund for Entrepreneurship, to provide support for courses and programs in entrepreneurship.
+Erich Sternberg '90 and Katherine R. Sternberg, to establish the Sternberg Family Fund for Entrepreneurship, to provide support for courses and programs in entrepreneurship.

 Wiss & Company, LLP, for their support of the Keller Center's events and programs.

 WithumSmith+Brown, for their support of Keller Center's events and programs.

 Eugene Wong '55 *59 to establish the Eugene Wong '55 Fund for Engineering and Policy, which supports engineering students who are pursuing projects or internships that combine engineering and policy.